Center for Languages and International Collaboration (CLIC) LAB

 The Mathematics Learning Center

 The Math Center provides drop-in tutoring to undergraduate and graduate students enrolled in mathematics or statistics courses at Bentley.
 The goal is to have students leave a tutoring session with an increased understanding and confidence in their own ability to do mathematics.
 The center is directed by a full-time faculty member but is staffed entirely by Bentley students.
-During the academic year, the center is open most days and evenings Math Center offers drop-in, no appointment needed hours to help with math courses at Bentley University.
+Most days and evenings Math Center offers drop-in, no appointment needed hours to help with math courses at Bentley University.
 During all hours of operation, students may get help with all 100-level math courses, and there are selected hours in which students may get help with math electives, graduate courses and GB 213 (Business Statistics).
 Computer assistance as it relates to a mathematics course is also provided.